garenas3/csci1620-project2/README.md

 2. Supply the username as a URL parameter for all requests.

 Visit the [GeoNames web services documentation](https://www.geonames.org/export/web-services.html) for more information.

+For this application, store the GeoNames username in a file named geonames.txt in the same directory as this README.